Lieser, Germany: History

 Lieser lay on the Imperial road from Trier to Mainz and had at its disposal a ferry across the Moselle.
 Given this favourable location, a postal station was established in this unfortified village in the early 16th century on the Dutch Postal Route (Niederländischer Postkurs) from Brussels by way of Augsburg to Innsbruck and Italy.
 This exposed location on the Imperial road, however, also led to frequent plunderings in times of war.
 In 1693 and 1698, during Louis XIV's wars of conquest, pontoon bridges were set up across the Moselle to quicken troop transport across the river.

 Until French Revolutionary troops in 1794 marched in, Lieser belonged to the Electorate of Trier and the High Court of Bernkastel, to which it even sent Schöffen (roughly “lay jurists”).
 In 1798, while still under the Directoire, Bernkastel became the cantonal chef-lieu.
 In 1800, under Napoleon, the Mairie de Lieser came into being, to which also Kesten, Maring-Noviand, Filzen and Wintrich belonged.
 After the Battle of Leipzig, Filzen and Wintrich were assigned to the Bürgermeisterei of Mülheim while Wehlen and Kues (until 1905) were assigned to the newly formed Bürgermeisterei of Lieser.
 At the Congress of Vienna, the Rhineland together with the former Electorate of Trier and Lieser became Prussian.
 Beginning in 1816, Lieser belonged to the district of Bernkastel in the Regierungsbezirk of Trier.

 In the latter half of the 19th century, Lieser flourished as the Puricelli family of industrialists built a villa in the west of the village between 1884 and 1887 after Baron Clemens von Schorlemer married into the family.
 Towards the end of the 19th century, the villa was expanded into a Schloss (château or residential castle).
-The Kaiser, Wilhelm II, who was the Baron's friend, visited Lieser in 1906, 1911 and 1913.
+Kaiser Wilhelm II, who was the Baron's friend, visited Lieser in 1906, 1911 and 1913.
 Beginning in 1883, Lieser was connected to the railway network by the Maare-Mosel-Bahn, which was a branchline off the Koblenz-Trier line leading from Wittlich-Wengerohr through Lieser to Bernkastel-Kues, and which existed until 1988.